Luis Gonzalez (outfielder, born 1967): Other activities

 With businessman and entrepreneur Anthony Conti, Gonzalez founded IsTalking, LLC, a Phoenix-based company that develops new social networking Web sites exclusively for college students.
 The company launched a new social network with Arizona State University called ASUIsTalking.com.
 He has also formed a partnership with the ASU Alumni Association to be the exclusive online social-network for its 250,000 members.

 Gonzalez has served as a color commentator on ESPN Radio's broadcasts of National League Division Series games in recent years, and also worked on Fox Sports' television broadcast of the 2006 National League Championship Series.

 Gonzalez formerly owned and operated a restaurant called Gonzo's, located in oldtown/downtown Gilbert, Arizona.
 After several name changes, it closed in 2009.
 In 2012, Postino opened its 3rd Arizona location in its place.
 Gonzalez is a prominent member of the Republican Party.
 As a resident of Arizona, he wrote a letter of endorsement for Arizona's Junior Senator, Jon Kyl, who won his bid for re-election in 2006.
 He endorsed Arizona's other Senator, 2008 GOP Presidential Nominee John McCain, over former congressman J.D.
 Hayworth in 2010.
 In 2022 he endorsed Kari Lake for the 2022 Arizona gubernatorial election.
 Gonzalez was the Celebrity face for a cornfield maze in Queen Creek, Arizona for the Schnepf Farms' annual Celebrity Maze.
 Gonzalez is the first local celebrity featured; Oprah Winfrey, Larry King, and Jay Leno were previously featured.

 Gonzalez serves as a member of the board of the Baseball Assistance Team, a 501(c)(3) non-profit organization dedicated to helping former Major League, Minor League, and Negro league players through financial and medical hardships.

 The Diamondbacks built a Little League ballfield in his honor at Tempe Beach Park in Tempe, Arizona.

 Gonzalez was inducted into the Hispanic Heritage Baseball Museum Hall of Fame on July 9, 2011, at the MLB All-Star Fan Fest in Phoenix.

 Personal life

-Gonzalez and his family (wife Christine and triplets Megan, Jacob, and Alyssa) are residents of Scottsdale, Arizona.
+Gonzalez was raised in Scottsdale, Arizona.
+He and his family (wife Christine and triplets Megan, Jacob, and Alyssa) are residents of Scottsdale.
 Jacob was selected by the San Francisco Giants in the 2017 MLB draft.